How to Stop the Caps Lock Popup on Lenovo Laptops

 Lenovo bloatware

-I am on Lenovo Yoga Slim 7 14ARE05, with Windows 11, but other Lenovo laptops may also be affected by this problem.
+I was originally on Lenovo Yoga Slim 7 14ARE05 with Windows 11, but other Lenovo laptops also suffer from this problem.

 Other services I tried disabling: